jackfranklin/half-stack-webpack/slides/presentation.md

 ---

-## Webpack can do this right at the beginning
+## webpack can do this right at the beginning

 And create a more optimised bundle, saving the browser (and user) time